Target level of study

 63h

-The third and final part of the course is devoted to processes for the production of micro-, nano- and opto-electronic devices.
-The latest technological building blocks not covered in previous semesters are presented in detail.
-The modeling and simulation of technological processes is a key aspect, as an introduction to TCAD solutions.
-Finally, all these lessons are synthesized in a concrete way, with the sequence of all these technological stages leading to the production of discrete and integrated components, from wafer to packaged device.
+Third and final part of the course devoted to micro, nano, and optoelectronic device fabrication processes.
+The latest technological building blocks not yet covered in previous semesters are presented in detail.
+The modeling and simulation aspects of technological processes are emphasized, as an introduction to TCAD solutions.
+Finally, all of these lessons are synthesized in a practical manner, with a sequence of all of these technological steps in order to produce discrete and integrated components, from wafers to packaged devices.

 Physics of nanostructures